Rpvermaak/hogwan-checker/README.md

-# hogwan-checker
+# hagwon-checker
-Check the status of hogwans in South Korea for ESL teachers
+Check the status of hagwons in South Korea for ESL teachers

 ## Legal Disclaimer & Data Attribution